hemantapkh/ncellbot/README.md

 While polling and webhooks both accomplish the same task, webhooks are far more efficient.
 Polling sends a request for new events (specifically, Create, Retrieve, and Delete events, which signal changes in data) at a predetermined frequency and waits for the endpoint to respond whereas, webhooks only transfer data when there is new data to send, making them 100% efficient.
 That means that polling creates, on average, 66x more server load than webhooks. ([r](https://blog.cloud-elements.com/webhooks-vs-polling-youre-better-than-this))

-- Generate an SSL certificate.
+- Generate an SSL certificate

     ```bash
     >> openssl genrsa -out sslPrivateKey.pem 2048